-Fiera Capital uses an external proxy advisor, ISS, to augment our internal processes.
+Fiera Capital uses an external proxy adviser, ISS, to augment our internal processes.
 ISS is an independent firm with expertise in global proxy voting and corporate governance issues, which provides comprehensive voting recommendations as well as customized voting recommendations based on Fiera Capital's guidelines; and executes the voting of proxies in accordance with Fiera Capital's guidelines.
 Fiera Capital also benefits from the expertise of two internal portfolio administrators that specialize in corporate actions.
 The role of the internal portfolio administrators is to track upcoming shareholder meetings and ISS' proxy voting recommendations as well as the recommendations based on Fiera Capital's proxy voting policy and to provide the managers who own the security with all of the information required to make an informed decision.
 The internal portfolio administrators also record the votes and maintain records of all votes across the firm.
 Fiera Capital has access to ISS Proxy Exchange services to track all of the proxy votes the firm has made both at the account and firm levels and the results are reported on a yearly basis.

 While Fiera Capital's portfolio managers will generally vote proxies in accordance with the Fiera Capital's proxy voting policy, there may be circumstances where the portfolio manager believes it is in the best interests of its clients to vote differently, or to withhold a vote or abstain from voting.

 In such cases, the portfolio manager shall document the rationale when voting differently than as prescribed by the guidelines.
+The rationale is then reviewed by Fiera Capital's Global Proxy Voting Committee.

-Beutel Goodman believes that the voting of proxies is essential to the advancement of shareholder value through the encouragement of sound corporate governance.
-To assist it in analyzing proxies in respect of the Balanced Fund and the Bond Fund, Beutel Goodman subscribes to Glass Lewis, an unaffiliated third-party corporate governance research service that provides in-depth analyses of shareholder meeting agendas, vote recommendations, record keeping and vote disclosure services.
+To assist it in analyzing proxies in respect of the Balanced Fund, the Bond Fund, and the BF Bond Fund, Beutel Goodman subscribes to Glass Lewis, an unaffiliated third-party corporate governance research service that provides in-depth analyses of shareholder meeting agendas, vote recommendations, record keeping and vote disclosure services.
 Beutel Goodman, in conjunction with Glass Lewis, has established proxy voting guidelines for these Funds.
 These guidelines are designed to be responsive to the wide range of issues that can be raised in proxy situations.
 Beutel Goodman reviews each proxy item before casting votes, with Beutel Goodman taking into consideration the relevant facts and circumstances at the time of the vote.
+Proxy voting is not as prevalent in fixed income, and typically only occurs when a company is seeking to change its trust indenture(s).
+With respect to the BF Bond Fund, Beutel Goodman will seek to actively engage with company management on ESG issues that it deems will affect the sustainability of the company's cash flows and, ultimately, the company's ability to repay its debt, or that will otherwise adversely affect the value of a bond.
 Mawer's policy is to vote proxies in a prudent and diligent manner after review of the applicable proxy statement with the primary objective of maximizing the investment return on assets under management, subject to an acceptable level of risk.